MPowerKit/GoogleMaps/readme.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/alexdobrynin)

 This library is designed for the .NET MAUI.
-The main control of this library `GoogleMap` implements every single feature that Google Maps SDK for Android and iOS provides.
+The main control of this library `GoogleMap` implements every single feature that Google Maps SDK for [Android](https://developers.google.com/maps/documentation/android-sdk/overview) and [iOS](https://developers.google.com/maps/documentation/ios-sdk/overview) provides.
 Every feature of the SDK is represented as `BindableProperty`, so you can build very flexible solutions that require usage of Google Maps.

+Also, this library supports features from the [Google Maps Utils SDK](https://developers.google.com/maps/documentation/android-sdk/utility), but does not bring extra native dependencies.
+All code from Utils SDK is ported from Java to C#/.NET and completely cross-platform.

-## Table Of Contents
+## Table Of Contents of public API's

 - [Setup](#setup)
 - [Usage](#usage)